Emmet, Queensland

 Emmet is a ghost town in the rural locality of Isisford in the Longreach Region of Queensland, Australia.
-Today, the town has a population of two.
+In 2023, the town had a population of two people.

 History

 Emmet was once a prosperous town built around the Emmet railway station (24.6685°S 144.4773°E) on the Blackall and Yaraka Branch railway.

 Attractions

 The site now contains a picnic shelter and a small museum that is housed in the former railway station building.
 Its relative proximity to the Idalia National Park makes it a popular stopping off point for tourists.